s41k47/pw-utils/README.md

 1. On line 19, replace user_list with your variable name
 2. On line 41, replace username and pwhash with your required keyname.

+Alternatively you can manually edit your file that stored generated hashes